 It’s one thing to describe yourself on a bio or LinkedIn, but it’s quite another to do so on the requisite blog “About” page.
 The tone in a bio or on LinkedIn is expected to be a little braggadocio, a little larger than life, and full of those keywords that bio parsing software can recognize.
-But for a blog, especially one that I’m writing in my own “voice” and with none of the constraints, however modest, imposed by other publishing outlets, I’d like to tell you something about myself that goes beyond my professional bio.
+But for a blog, especially one that I’m writing in my own “voice” and with none of the constraints, however modest, imposed by other publishing outlets, I’d like to tell you something about myself that goes beyond my professional bio, especially now that I’m moving beyond my half century career into entirely new territory.
 As you choose, you can find my professional bio here, my publications and my recent/future speaking engagements in the left margin of this page, and my LinkedIn entry here.
-For really deep background on my professional life, at least over the last twenty years or so, please contact Bill Kutik, the living historian of the HRM delivery system’s industry, or Dave Duffield, whom I’ve known from his Integral Systems days.
+For really deep background on my professional life, at least over the last twenty years or so, please contact Bill Kutik, the living historian of the HR technology industry, or Dave Duffield, whom I’ve known from his Integral Systems days.

-At UPenn, I was determined to become a nuclear physicist in spite of working nearly full-time running my own typing service.
+As an undergraduate at UPenn, I was determined to become a nuclear physicist in spite of working nearly full-time running my own typing service.
 But I soon discovered that I had been a sort of a big fish in the very small academic pond of Springfield’s Classical High School, which has since been turned into condos, overtaken by the dumbing down of public education and charges of elitism for its entrance exams and graduation requirements.
-I was not prepared for the sophistication of my privately schooled, well-traveled, far more affluent classmates.
+I was not prepared for the sophistication of my privately schooled, well-traveled, far more affluent classmates, and working nearly full-time to pay my way didn’t help me to compete with them academically or otherwise.
 And nothing had prepared me for giant gentile athletes, but more on that below.
 The big learning at Penn was that I didn’t have the stuff of standout physicists and that most other physicists (nearly all male and even geekier then me) labored in relative obscurity at various R&D facilities or as professors.
 So I switched to English literature as my major, took a ton of natural sciences but also a little bit of everything else, and decided I’d better find another way to support myself after graduation.

 There’s a lot to be said for a broad liberal education versus today’s greater emphasis on vocational training, and I couldn’t have asked for more than what Penn gave me.
-Working nearly full-time made it hard to participate in campus life, and a very limited budget meant I didn’t ski over Christmas or do Europe or St. Barts during Spring breaks, but living in Philadelphia gave me a taste of big city cultural institutions that formed my lifelong love of same.
+Working nearly full-time made it hard to participate in campus life, and a very limited budget meant I didn’t ski over Christmas or do Europe or St. Barts during Spring breaks, but living in Philadelphia gave me a my first taste of big city cultural institutions, and thus was formed my lifelong love of same.
 Theater, art, music, dance, great restaurants and architecture, all of these and more have continued to feed my soul and shape our philanthropy.
-And I’ve since traveled the world, definitely making up for any lack of travel in those early years.
+I’ve since traveled the world, definitely making up for any lack of travel in those early years.

 But where to start my career?
 And doing what?
 Thanks to Penn’s placement office, I discovered that all the major banks and insurance companies were hiring Ivy League liberal arts majors to train as programmers for their newly founded Data Processing departments, and they were paying a damn sight more than publishers who hired female English majors primarily for their typing skills.
 So I took IBM’s programmer aptitude test and, with great scores in hand, turned down the thrills of IBM’s East Fishkill, NY facility, where little grey people at little grey desks (or so they appeared to me) were writing OS 360 for the high life of Boston and a programmer trainee slot at John Hancock Life Insurance.
+For the record, my programmer trainee class was roughly half and half, male and female.
 I wanted to go to Harvard for my MBA, but they didn’t have a night program (surprise!), so I became one of the first female students in 1967 at Boston University’s then quite new evening MBA program.

 Those years in Boston (it’s a slow road to a full MBA when you’re working more than full-time running payroll operations etc.) were amazing; it’s a wonderful place to live and study.
 The big learning from that period, more valuable than my MBA or my programming experience, was that I could build a different kind of marriage with Ron Wallace.
 During a single week in the early seventies, I got my MBA, left Polaroid (my last Boston-area employer), got married, and headed to California.
 All these years later, Ron’s still the best decision I ever made, although I often wonder why he hasn’t run screaming into the night.